zstyblik/grafana.org/source/blog/temp/clock-plugin-p1.md

 ## Setup Grafana

 You can develop Grafana plugins using the official optimized Grafana release packages or running a locally built Grafana development server.
-It does not really matter unless your plugin needs to reference Grafana style variables or you want better exception call stacks when troublshooting plugin issues.
-[Follow the instructions here.](http://docs.grafana.org/project/building_from_source/) to learn how to build Grafana.
-General instructions for plugin development [can be found here](https://github.com/grafana/grafana/blob/master/docs/sources/plugins/development.md)
+It does not really matter unless your plugin needs to reference Grafana style variables or you want better exception call stacks when troubleshooting plugin issues.
+[Follow the instructions here](http://docs.grafana.org/project/building_from_source/) to learn how to build Grafana.
+General instructions for plugin development [can be found here](https://github.com/grafana/grafana/blob/master/docs/sources/plugins/development.md).

 ## Getting started

+This may sound strange but the easiest way to develop a new plugin is to create it directly in Grafana's plugin directory.
 If you are running Grafana from a local development build then the default plugins directory is `<grafana_repo_dir>/data/plugins`.
 If you have grafana installed from a **.deb** or **.rpm** package then the default plugins directory is `/var/lib/grafana/plugins`.

-After you have created your plugin directory and your plugin.json you need to restart grafana-server and the new plugin will be automatically found and registered.
-When making changes to javascript files you do not need to restart grafana-server, that is only required when you make changes to the plugin defintion file (plugin.json).
+After you have created your plugin directory and your plugin.json (more on what that is below) you need to restart grafana-server and the new plugin will be automatically found and registered.
+When making changes to javascript files you do not need to restart grafana-server, that is only required when you make changes to the plugin definition file (plugin.json).

 You can can clone one of the example plugins to get started or make one from scratch.
-If you are used to JavaScript development and have your own set of tools then it's worth doing it yourself otherwise I'd recommend cloning one of the plugins that is similar to one you want to make.
+If you are used to JavaScript development and have your own set of tools then it's worth doing it yourself, otherwise I'd recommend cloning one of the plugins that is similar to one you want to make.

 ### Technology Choices

 Grafana is built with Angular and the plugins interact with Angular too so that choice is already made.
 I will be writing it in the latest ES6 syntax so I need Babel to transpile that to ES5 JavaScript.
 I choose Grunt for the build script.

-### 4 Simple Steps
+### 5 Simple Steps

 The steps to create a simple plugin are: